PyO3/pyo3/guide/src/conversions/traits.md

 impl<'py> IntoPyObject<'py> for MyPyObjectWrapper {
-    type Target = PyAny; // the Python type type Output = Bound<'py, Self::Target>; // in most cases this will be `Bound` type Error = std::convert::Infallible; // the conversion error type, has to be convertable to `PyErr`
+    type Target = PyAny; // the Python type type Output = Bound<'py, Self::Target>; // in most cases this will be `Bound` type Error = std::convert::Infallible; // the conversion error type, has to be convertible to `PyErr`

     fn into_pyobject(self, py: Python<'py>) -> Result<Self::Output, Self::Error> {
         Ok(self.0.into_bound(py))